-This interdisciplinary Quest 1 course explores the relation of Culture and Nature through the worldviews and cultural practices of Indigenous people.
+This interdisciplinary Quest 1 course with Humanities General Education credit explores the relationships between culture and nature through the worldviews and cultural practices of Indigenous people.
 The separation of "culture" from "nature" that is taken for granted by people of Western philosophical disposition is foreign to Indigenous peoples.
 Although they vary in innumerable ways, Indigenous people across the Americas share some common values derived in part from an understanding that their lives are part of, and inseparable from, the natural world.
 Attending to "nature" is not an intellectual exercise for Indigenous peoples; it is inherent to their worldviews and considered to be a sacred duty.
 It is worth considering that Indigenous values offer insight on improving the quality and equitability of human futures.

-This course seeks to provide students with a broad base of scholarly reflections from the Arts and Humanities and allied fields on Indigenous Values in relation to the natural world and its resources.
+This course seeks to provide students with a broad base of scholarly reflections from the arts and humanities and allied fields on Indigenous Values in relation to the natural world and its resources.
 The course draws on the perspectives of native philosophies, cosmologies, and ontologies; their oral traditions, art, and ceremonies; their economies and food production systems; and their governance systems.
 Its focus is on what it means to be living in and interacting with the natural world, being oriented by cosmological principles, and a sense of spiritual responsibilities to the natural world and its resources.
 It examines how Indigenous peoples have represented and exercised those values in their traditions.
 Through field experiences, the course will introduce the students to archaeological, artistic, ethnographic, and linguistic evidence of these values.